shini4i/argo-watcher/docs/operations/observability.md

     `POST /api/v1/tasks` accepts a task without a credential, and the application name is free text — so nothing may become a label value until Argo CD has answered for that application.
 A deployment is therefore counted twice on its way through: once in `accepted_deployments` at submission, and once in `deployments_total{app,result}` when it ends.
 The gap between the two is mostly deployments naming an application Argo CD never confirmed — read it as an upper bound, since deployments still in flight, one superseded before its first check, or one whose replica died before it widen the gap as well. `unconfirmed_deployment_failures` counts the failures on that side of the confirmation, `unauthenticated_reads` still labels a read that did not resolve to a task as `app="unknown"`.

     The same openness means anyone who can reach the endpoint and knows a managed application's name can raise `gitops_writeback_skipped_unvalidated`.
 Treat a rise as "investigate", not automatically "our pipeline regressed".

+!!! note "Why `deployments_total` starts at zero"
+    `increase()`, `rate()` and `delta()` measure the change between samples inside their window.
+A counter series that first appears already holding `1` has no change to measure, so a deployment that is an application's only one in the window would be invisible to every range-scoped panel and alert — and a one-off failure would be missing from a success rate while a retried one was not.
+Argo CD confirming an application therefore creates all five of its `result` series at `0`, before the rollout it is about to record.
+Two consequences: a `deployments_total` series can exist for an application that has not finished a deployment yet, and the zeros only help once they have been scraped.
+A deployment that reaches a terminal state inside a single scrape interval — one in `argo-watcher/fire-and-forget` mode, or one whose app is already in the desired state on the first poll — can still land its first outcome on a zero Prometheus never saw, and an application's first deployment after a restart is subject to the same race.

 !!! note "Aggregate the gauges across replicas"
     `failed_deployment` and `in_progress_tasks` count what one process saw.
 Each